Polyhaze/Volte/README.md

 ### What is SIVA-dev (bot)
 It's the debugging copy of SIVA.
 It's only online when I am debugging new changes.
 Recommended to not use it, the invite here is mostly for my purposes.
 If you see this in SIVA-dev, donotfear.

+### Permission rundown

+For the secondary bot invite: `https://discordapp.com/api/oauth2/authorize?client_id=320942091049893888&permissions=201682038&scope=bot` there's a few permissions checked.
+Here's a rundown of what they all do.

+Manage {blank}: admin module.
+Kick/Ban members: what else do you think this is for?
+Use external emojis: for a WHO PENG emoji on the ping command and future commands Embed Links: REQUIRED. all commands are embeds and therefore require this.
+Send/Read Messages: obvious.